fusioncharts/dev_centre_docs/fusiontime/getting-started/create-your-first-chart-in-fusiontime.md

 ### Create `data`

-In FusionTime, to add values to the `DataTable` you can provide the data in both JSON and 2D array format.
-In this example, we will use the 2D array format.
+Data can be provided either in JSON format or 2D array format.
+We will use the 2D array format.

-To add the data, let's create a `data.json` file and copy the following code:
+[Data](https://raw.githubusercontent.com/fusioncharts/dev_centre_docs/master/assets/datasources/fusiontime/online-sales-single-series/data.json) for the above chart is too big to be shown here.
+A sample of it has been used in the data object defined below:

 ```
 let data = [